jshibu86/tenancy_database/README.md

     10)make your tenant routes and functions for tenant db.(ex.AdminRoute.php)

+    11)Set the general tenant database cridetials to that database connections . (ex.database.php)

-    11)Now make the TenantJobTrait for handling the tenant connections where during the queue working jobs for tenant database .(ex.TenantJobTrait.php)
+    12)Now make the TenantJobTrait for handling the tenant connections where during the queue working jobs for tenant database .(ex.TenantJobTrait.php)

-    12)Now Make the job for tenant and dispatch it from the tenant web.
+    13)Now Make the job for tenant and dispatch it from the tenant web.